Friday, July 28, 2017

 We’ll let you know at the end of the ten days.

-The strange thing is the forecasts are only about 50% accurate, even with the satellite images and computer modeling.
+The strange thing is the forecasts are only about 50% accurate, even with satellite images and computer modeling.
 The forecast might be for a chance of thundershowers with the possibility of 117mm of rain, about 4.5 inches, but we’ll have a hot sunny day with absolutely no rain.

-Looking from Isla towards the storm over Cancun
+From Isla towards the storm over Cancun

 If we happen to look towards Cancun, a few miles to the west, they likely will be experiencing the forecasted rain.